-Whether we like to admit it or not, image really does matter, especially in the legal profession.
+Whether we like to admit it or not, your image really does matter, especially in the legal profession.
 Your personal image on Avvo has a major influence on whether or not potential clients feel compelled to connect with you.
-It all begins with your profile photo, or headshot.
+It all begins with your profile photo or headshot.

 Having a professional, high-quality photo strongly increases the odds that potential clients will view your profile.
 That’s not just our opinion, it’s a fact: Avvo profiles with headshots get 17 times more contacts than those without.

 But just having a headshot isn’t enough.
 That photo needs to instantly convey trust, professionalism, and approachability—all the things potential clients look for in an attorney.
 According to veteran photographer John Cassidy (a.k.a.
 The Headshot Guy), “One-tenth of a second is all it takes [for a potential client] to assess your profile photo and decide whether to trust you and work with you.”

 Does creating a quality headshot need to be a big-budget, Hollywood-style production?
 Not at all.
 While we don’t recommend doing it yourself—a moderately experienced photographer will be better able to adjust factors like shutter speed and lighting—you can do it relatively quickly and inexpensively by understanding best practices and clearly communicating your goals and needs to the photographer.

 Part of understanding best practices includes knowing what not to do.

 Here are 8 common mistakes in headshots and how to avoid them: